'Rosa bracteata J.C.Wendl.' rose Description

 White, near white or white blend Species.Exhibition name: R. bracteata

-White or white blend.
-Strong fragrance.
+White.
+Strong, unpleasant fragrance.
 Average diameter 2".
 Medium, single (4-8 petals), borne mostly solitary, in small clusters bloom form.
-Moderate, spring or summer flush with scattered later bloom.
+Moderate, blooms in flushes throughout the season.

 Climbing.
 Glossy foliage.